 Most Common Sports Injuries and How to Avoid Them

-February 15, 2021 | By: Raleigh Orthopaedic Team
+February 15, 2021 | Jeremy Stinson, PA-C

 Playing a recreational sport, regardless of your age, can be a great way to stay active and social.
 Whether you are a seasoned athlete or enjoy a game of pick-up soccer in the park with some friends, there is always a risk of injury when playing a sport.
 Depending on the types of activities you like to do, you may be more prone to certain injuries.
 Many of these injuries will heal on their own over time, but other more serious issues should be evaluated and treated by a professional.

-Below are some of the most common sports injuries we diagnose and treat at Raleigh Orthopedic Clinic – learn more about how to avoid them and continue living an active and comfortable life.
+Below are some of the most common sports injuries we diagnose and treat at Raleigh Orthopedic – learn more about how to avoid them and continue living an active and comfortable life.

 1. Ankle Sprain